hyemiie/hyemiie/README.md

 > You can check them out in my pinned repos 👇 or learn more about me on my [portfolio](https://hyemiieportfolio.vercel.app)

-Feel free to reach out — I’m always open to a good build or a good conversation.
+Feel free to reach out — I’m always open to a good build or a fun conversation.

 ---

-## 📫 Contacts
+## 📫 Contact Me

 - 💼 LinkedIn: [linkedin.com/in/yemi-mercy-o](https://www.linkedin.com/in/yemi-mercy-o-55b319298/)
 - 📧 Email: yemiojedapo1@gmail.com